 Parm Phases Status

-PARM has started its first country contacts with the Ministry of Agriculture during the FARM-D Annual Conference organized by the World Bank in South Africa.
+PARM established its first country contacts with the Ministry of Agriculture during the FARM-D Annual Conference organized by the World Bank in South Africa.

-World Bank - Agriculture Sector Risk Assessment, August 2015
+August 2015 - World Bank Agriculture Sector Risk Assessment for Mozambique

-Different meetings with national and international stakeholders actives on ARM contributed to mainstream PARM process and identify potential synergies to support PARM studies and capacity development.
+Meeting were held with national and international stakeholders to discuss the PARM process and identify potential synergies to support PARM’s activities.

-The first Capacity Development Seminar should take place in the fall, in partnership with the government and NEPAD.
-It will provide national stakeholders from government agencies, farmers organizations and private sector an introduction to the holistic approach to Agricultural Risk Management, the methodology of PARM to assess risks, and an overview of tools used to manage agricultural risks.
+A Capacity Development Seminar was planned for the Fall (September to December) 2016, to be organized in partnership with the government and NEPAD.
+It aimed at introducing national stakeholders (from government agencies, farmers organizations, and private sector) to PARM’s risk assessment methodology, the holistic approach to ARM, and an overview of ARM tools.